Your rights

 Identification and security

 Where we have reasonable doubts about the identity of the requester, we may ask for additional information to confirm it (Article 12(6) GDPR).
-We do not ask for more than is necessary — for example, the date of a recent appointment and the name of the practitioner, rather than a copy of your identity document.
+We do not ask for more than is necessary.
+For example, we may ask for the date of a recent appointment and the name of the practitioner, rather than a copy of your identity document.
 If identity cannot be confirmed, we may refuse to act on the request and we will explain why.

 Fees